 Instead of cranking the bass way up to increase your system's impact, raise the bass a little bit and lower the highs and mids.
 It's smart to keep equalization to a minimum — pumping up the bass control just robs your system of its effective power.

-After a few hours of listening, you'll notice any weaknesses in your system.
+After a few hours of listening, you'll be able to notice any weaknesses in your system.

 - Vocals and instruments sound buried?
 If your receiver has a midrange control, boost it up a little bit; if it includes a parametric EQ, try adding a little bump in the 400-1000 Hz range.
-Replace your rear full-range speakers with some high-quality midrange speakers to bring out warmth and detail without adding more sizzle.
-Installing Dynamat (or any sound-absorbing material) in your vehicle will reduce road noise which masks crucial midrange details.
+Replace your rear full-range speakers with high-quality midrange speakers to bring out warmth and detail without adding more sizzle.
+Installing Dynamat in your vehicle will reduce road noise, which masks crucial midrange details.